Mathematical programs with complementarity constraints and application to hyperparameter tuning: Solution methods

 \subsection{Relaxation}

 Scholtes \cite{Scholtes2001} proposed the first regularisation scheme where problem \MPCC{} is approximated by a sequence of parametrised nonlinear programs.
 Since then, many alternative relaxation schemes have been proposed (e.g., \cite{Demiguel2005,Steffensen2010}), and a good survey on the subject is given by Hoheisel et al. \cite{Hoheisel2013}.
-Typically, in relaxation schemes for MPCCs, the constraint involving the problematic product term $G(z)^\top H(z)$ of the complementarity system is relaxed.
+Typically, in relaxation schemes for MPCCs, the constraint involving the problematic product term $G(\zzz)^\top H(\zzz)$ of the complementarity system is relaxed.
 This enlarges the feasible set and can make the resulting problem more tractable.
 In the specific context of the Scholtes relaxation, the following subproblem is considered:

 Note that for $\relaxparam{}$ close to zero, the feasible set of subproblem \relaxation{\relaxparam{}} closely approximates that of \MPCC{}; see Figure~\ref{fig:relaxation_sequence}.
 This forms the basis of the relaxation method.
-The program \relaxation{\relaxparam{}^t} is solved multiple times with a sequence of decreasing parameters $\relaxparam{}^t$.
+The program \relaxation{\relaxparam{}^t} is solved, inexactly, multiple times with a sequence of decreasing parameters $\relaxparam{}^t$.
 For this, any classical NLP solver may be used.
+The algorithm and proof of convergence are as follows.